 Below, we gathered some tips that may help you when you’re reaching those performance limits while using third-party plug-ins in Final Cut Pro.

-#1 Manage the amount of active plug-ins
+#1 Manage the number of active plug-ins

 Depending on the system capabilities, there might be a limit on how many active plug-ins a Final Cut Pro project can host.